DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 As promising and reasonable Proportional Variance seems, it nonetheless has its problems.
 {% admonition(type='warning', title='Caution: Ramifications of New Approach') %}
-In point 2 above, I outline a process that drops the assumption of independence altogether by weakening it to correlation, then showing that all score data can be manipulated to achieve zero correlation.
+In point 2 above, I outline a process that drops the assumption of independence altogether by weakening it to zero correlation, then showing that all score data can be manipulated to achieve zero correlation.

 **Be very careful with this approach**.
 Aside from the ethical concerns of replacing the judges with idealized versions of themselves, this is ultimately manipulating the data to fit a very specific metric (i.e. uncorrelated).
 Is this level of preprocessing necessary?
 If yes, why is the solution to change the raw data and not its generating process?